9 Fun Stress Relieving Activities For When You Are Down

 Lack of sleep is correlated with a multitude of health effects including stress exacerbation.

-Check out our series on sleep starting with The Amazing Benefits Of Deep Sleep [3 Tips To Help You Fall Asleep] to learn effective ways to improve sleep quality.
+Check out our series on sleep starting with 3 SureFire Ways To Help You Fall Asleep When You Are Busy to learn effective ways to improve sleep quality, even with a hectic work schedule.

 Humans are social creatures.
 We crave interactions.